Poliuti/Euclidean-Sequencer-ACTAM/README.md

 * *rotations*: shifts steps along the sequence.

 A pattern could be identified using this three parameters, using a standard notation in which we have *(NumberOfSteps, NumberOfPulses, Rotation)*.
 For example, a Flamenco Rhythm is (4,3,1), meaning 4 steps, with 3 active pulses and 1 position of shift.
-As said before, combining the different lines is a comfortable way to generate and play with polyrhythms and polymetries.
+As said before, combining the different lines is a comfortable way to generate and play with polyrhythms and polymetries, simultaneously combining contrasting rhythms.
-Polyrhythm is the simultaneous combination of contrasting rhythms in music, while polymetries is any of various measuring instruments capable of indicating two or more quantities.

 If you find a pattern you like, just press the save command to store the settings for steps, pulses and rotation of the 4 lines.
 Then just select it from a dropdown list to upload it again when you want.
 For greater expressive freedom,  user also has commands to adjust the volumes, panning and pitch of each individual channel.